taikoxyz/raiko/README_SGX.md

 ubuntu@ubuntu:~/zeth$ cargo build
 ```

-The above command creates `/target` directory with `raiko-host` and `raiko-guest` compilation artifacts.
+The above command creates `/target` directory with `host` and `raiko-guest` compilation artifacts.

 ## Running

-You can either run `raiko-guest` directly, or indirectly by running `raiko-host` JSON-RPC server.
+You can either run `raiko-guest` directly, or indirectly by running `host` JSON-RPC server.
 In any case running it requires some [Gramine][gramine]-specific preconfiguration before you can run the binary.
 This can be automated in the future.

 If you are running `raiko-guest` directly, you can either use _one-shot_ mode, or a _long-running RA-TLS server_ (which is experimental).
-Production environment uses `raiko-host` JSON-RPC server that starts `raiko-guest` in _one-shot_ mode.
+Production environment uses `host` JSON-RPC server that starts `raiko-guest` in _one-shot_ mode.

 To sum up, these are the ways to run `raiko-guest`:

 - Run `raiko-guest` directly in:
   - _one-shot_ mode, or:
   - _long-running_ mode (RA-TLS server).
-- Run `raiko-host` that in turn runs `raiko-guest` in _one-shot_ mode.
+- Run `host` that in turn runs `raiko-guest` in _one-shot_ mode.

 [gramine]: https://github.com/gramineproject/gramine